eficode-academy/azure-devops-fundamentals-wiki/Exercises/2_Managing_work.md

     There is a query operator called "Was Ever".
     </details>

 4. What is our mean time to recovery?
-How long is it since the tickets from 3. were `Done done`?
+How long is it since the tickets from question 3. were `Done done`?

     <details>
       <summary>Hint</summary>